-Day two: Visit Fairytale Coronado Island
+San Diego Itinerary Day two: Visit Fairytale Coronado Island

-Hop aboard a ferry across San Diego’s harbor to Coronado Island, a seemingly fairytale-perfect beach community that’s a lot of fun to explore.
+On the second day of your San Diego itinerary, hop aboard a ferry across San Diego’s harbor to Coronado Island, a seemingly fairytale-perfect beach community that’s a lot of fun to explore.
 Once the ferry docks, it’s a quick stroll to rent bikes, your wheels for the day.

 Tour the Hotel Del Coronado